-Your Directors present their report together with the financial statements of the Group, being the Company and its controlled entities, for the financial period 3 November 2021 (date of incorporation) until 30 June 2022 (Period).
+Your Directors present their report together with the financial statements of the Group, being the Company and its controlled entities, for year ended 30 June 2023.

 1. DIRECTORS AND COMPANY SECRETARY

 The names, qualifications, experience and special responsibilities of the Directors in office at any time during or since year-end are as follows: